 PREPARATION IS KEY Make sure that you know the content inside and out before you begin presenting.
 GROUP YOUR INSTRUCTIONS IN THREE STEPS "First, do A. Then, do B. Finally, do C. Then look to me for the next instructions."
 IF STUDENTS SEEM UNCLEAR, TRY REPHRASING YOUR INSTRUCTIONS IN A DIFFERENT WAY USE MODELING TO ENSURE INSTRUCTIONS ARE UNDERSTOOD Give instructions, and follow them up with a demonstration to the class.
 PRESS RESET If things do not quite go as planned it is ok to stop and start over.
 Reset groups and games so that everyone is clear on what needs to be done.
 EXPECT RESPECT Volunteers do not need to talk over students, and students should not interrupt volunteers.
 If things are off: stop, wait, and reset.
-WHEN GIVING DIRECTIONS, REMIND STUDENTS HOW THE ACTIVITY PERTAINS TO THE LEARNING OBJECTIVE "Next we're going to complete an assessment that might give you an idea about what career clusters fit your skills and interests.
+WHEN GIVING DIRECTIONS, REMIND STUDENTS HOW THE ACTIVITY PERTAINS TO THE LEARNING OBJECTIVE "Next we will explore some jobs so that you can see how they play an important role in supporting the community."
 ASK A STUDENT TO REPEAT THE INSTRUCTIONS "Okay, now who can remind everyone what the three steps are?"
 GIVE IMMEDIATE AND CLEAR FEEDBACK Encourage positive behavior through clear and direct feedback.
 This helps to keep students on task and can also highlight negative behavior.